 The value delivery function of each business is a series of either manual workflows or automated workflows strung together to deliver outcomes to a customer or stakeholder.
 Without workflows, you have no way of getting work done, let alone delivering it to a client or stakeholder.

-No matter how talented and experienced you may be, managing projects effectively requires organization and a well-defined workflow.
+Managing projects effectively requires organization and a well-defined workflow.

-What Is A Workflow?
+What Is A Workflow in Project Management?